w3f/Grants-Program/applications/minterest_lending_protocol.md

 A bit apart are infrastructure projects like [OAX Parrot](https://github.com/OAXFoundation/parrot), [Plasm](https://www.plasmnet.io/) and [Moonbeam](https://github.com/PureStake/moonbeam).
 Our plan is to partner with Plasm, as an example, to have access to Compound-based liquidity.

+Last but not the least, we build the Protocol valuing user experience.
+Our aim is to make DeFi available for average person with close to none knowledge about crypto assets.

 ## Team :busts_in_silhouette:

 ### Team members